lrozenblyum/common/README.md

 A lot of questions on Stack Overflow have answer on 3-5 lines code.
 This library collect typical cases which developers copy-past in their projects.
 All functions in this library covered by JUnit test.
 Simply use this small library to have clean and more stable code in your project.
 This library could work like Dependency Injection Framework the same.
-Library size:  ~20Kb

 Common Java library: